How to Use Shortcuts in Confluence

 Accessing in the User Interface

-There are three ways to access keyboard the shortcuts.
+There are three ways to access the keyboard shortcuts in the GUI.

 1. You can access the keyboard shortcuts directly in the GUI by clicking on the ‘?’ in the top right.
 A sidebar opens on the left and a little further down.